SEEDGuard/SEVAL/src/tasks/type_prediction/README.md

 ## Input Format

 The predictions file is a txt file containing the index of the output and the corresponding type prediction of the model.
 A legal prediction file is expected to be a txt format file.
-It should have the same number of lines as the test file.
+It should have the same number of lines as the references file.
 An example of 4 lines of a predictions file is:
 ```
 0	HttpClient
 1	Router